KrekcrRoot/Clarity/README.md

 ```

-After that command "/hello" will be avaible
+After that command "/hello" will be available

 ```
 >> /hello
 Hello, World!
 ```

-**Interrupts** is user input that start from any character, they don't need prefix
+**Interrupts** is user input that start from any character, they don't need to prefix

 just change function to "pushInterrupt"
 ```cpp